 This is exactly as it sounds.
 Buy with durability in mind.
 If it means spending a few more hundreds on furniture that will stand the test of time or serve as an heirloom, do it.
 This concept doesn't apply to electronics, just look for deals on those.
 They become outdated too quickly.
 Use your common sense, and buy with durability in mind.
 One way I save on multiple trash creation is I use products that promote extended multiple-use, primarily an epilator for shaving.
 I'm not filling landfills with disposable razors or plastic.
 Another thing worth mentioning that I won't go into detail on is a Diva cup or Moon cup for women, see the link to your right.

 Don't throw away, give away!

-Don't throw way items you simply don't want that could be a lifesaver for someone else.
-So many people go without basic needs everyday.
+Don't throw away items you simply don't want that could be a lifesaver for someone else.
+So many people go without basic needs every day.
 The coat you got from Aunt Hilda for Christmas that you can't stand, could keep someone else so warm!
-Dishes you no longer like, or all those nick-knacks you're eliminating may really make someone else smile!
+Dishes you no longer like, or all those knick-knacks you're eliminating may really make someone else smile!
 Anything in gently used condition can be donated to your local Goodwill, or Salvation Army.
-These organizations are helping millions every day by furnishing their homes with basic items, helping them prepare and or return to the work force, and helping millions of children that would otherwise go without.
+These organizations are helping millions every day by furnishing their homes with basic items, helping them prepare and or return to the workforce, and helping millions of children that would otherwise go without.
 They also employ those with disabilities.
 You'll also get a tax write off for donations, and some places hand out discounts/coupons for when YOU decide to shop at the Goodwill.
-Easter Seals in NEO will even pick items up, so that you don't have to drop them off!
+Easter Seals in NEO will even pick items up so that you don't have to drop them off!
 Which causes less air pollution if only one vehicle is out picking items up!

 This is a big one, and all you need to do is try it for 21 days to become a believer.
 Use half of everything you normally use on a daily basis.
 You won't feel deprived at all.
 Watch the trash vanish and the savings multiply!